Nike Air Zoom Victory review

 I would say one downside to this configuration is that there is some instability on the curves that will take some time to get used to.
 However, I personally liked it, especially for 800m-1600m races as I enjoyed the unique compression and springy feeling.

 The Zoom Victory is optimal for 800m-3k Distances

 The Zoom Victory really shines in the mid-distance races, more specifically 800-3k distances.
 Some runners also use it for longer distances such as 5k or even 10k (10k is very rare), but I would definitely prefer the Nike Dragonfly’s or Adidas Avanti if I would be racing those distances.

 The Air Zoom Victory is a good blend of aggressiveness and cushioning though I would lean more on the aggressive side, especially in the forefoot area.
 Overall, the spike performed best in those middle-distance races.

 Featherlight weight (one of the lightest on the market)

-The Nike Air Zoom Victory is pretty featherlight at 4.6oz/130g, which is on the lighter end of track spikes in the market (spike shoes weigh 6.2oz/175g on average).
+The Nike Air Zoom Victory is pretty featherlight at 4.6oz/130g, which is on the lighter end of running spikes in the market (spike shoes weigh 6.2oz/175g on average).
 That is highly due to the extremely lightweight upper and very lightweight ZoomX foam.

 Highly engineered spike plate for better traction

 This spike's plate is Nike’s ShockWave Generated Outsole Plate which is made for smooth transitions as well as extra traction.
-It also utilizes 6 spike pins in the forefoot to ensure optimal traction during your race.
+It also utilises 6 spike pins in the forefoot to ensure optimal traction during your race.
 On the perimeter of the heel, there is sharkskin, which helps with traction as well as durability in the heel.